-To begin my exploration of form over time, I gradually sanded down a single short length of wood.
+To begin my exploration of form over time, I gradually sanded down a single length of wood.
 I wanted to capture not just the material in its final form, but also the journey along the way; its story.
-This temporal recording, a time-lapse of the wood’s gradual erosion, expresses the nuance both of the material’s complex physical form and of the erratic method of sanding.
+This temporal recording, a time-lapse of the wood’s gradual erosion, expresses the character of the material’s complex physical form and of the erratic method of sanding.
 Like a wave, the wood’s natural rings roll across its shifting surface.
-A knot appears, and breaks through the rings, surfing over the waves.
-All the while loose sawdust is peppered over the metal surface, offering a glimpse at the concealed passage of time.
+A knot appears, breaking through the rings and surfing over the waves.
+Loose sawdust is peppered over the metal surface, offering a glimpse at the true passage of time.

-In editing this video, I discovered that the material’s erosion is far more emotionally expressive when viewed in reverse.
+In editing, I discovered that the material’s erosion is more expressive when viewed in reverse.
 Perhaps because we are viewing creation rather than destruction, the wood growing out of the metal surface provides a sense of intrigue.
-We ask ourselves, what will emerge?

 For my second experiment I selected a new material: styrofoam.
 Using a hot air gun, a squared pillar of foam was melted down until little remained.
 The result was surprising: in contrast to the previous experiment, the material properties were significantly changed by the process.
 Jagged points made up a brittle structure unlike the styrofoam it came from.

 Again time-lapsed, the form in the reversed video seems more alive this time; different strands lurching and swelling as they grow towards the sky.
-A satisfying end is provided when the messy sprawl evolves into a clean cuboid.
-The alien motion is reinforced by the fact that there are no hints at the accelerated timescale of the clip.
 Framed against a static background, the form appears to grow in real-time.